 Proposed:

-In Figure 11-12: Awake BI, Dose BI, PS mode BI
+In Figure 11-12: A-BI, D-BI, PS mode beacon interval

 2008.61

 The first PCP Awake BI of a sleep cycle in a WS starts at the instant specified by the value of the BI Start Time field of the announced DMG Wakeup Schedule element, and the number of successive PCP Awake BIs is specified by the Number of Awake BIs field of the DMG Wakeup Schedule element.
 Once in PPS mode, the PCP transitions between awake BI and doze BI according to the WS it has established.